March 2014: On the Voodoo tourism trail for Condé Nast Traveller Magazine.

-The mission was to document as much of Beninese Voodoo culture as possible, and thanks to the endless connections – and patience – of my guides, I was fortunate enough to take tea (and drink gin) with a humbling lineup of kings, high priests and priestesses, witch doctors and clairvoyants.
-I also attended numerous voodoo ceremonies, from intimate family occasions to packed events involving whole communities dancing, chanting and giving thanks.
+The mission was to document as much of Beninese Voodoo – or, more accurately Vodoun – culture as possible.
+Thanks to the endless connections – and patience – of my guides, I was fortunate enough to take tea (and drink gin) with a humbling lineup of kings, high priests and priestesses, witch doctors and clairvoyants.
+I also attended numerous Vodoun ceremonies, from intimate family occasions to packed events involving whole communities dancing, chanting and giving thanks.

 You can read my article for Condé Nast Traveller at the bottom of the page.

 © James Hopkirk / Condé Nast Traveller 2014 (This article was first published in the October edition.)

 It was fast approaching 4am and the Fa ceremony had already been going for five hours.
 Three chickens had met their maker at the hands of the Ifa priest and the goat, in theory, was next.
 But for the ritual to reach its gory conclusion the unfortunate creature had to first willingly eat a mouthful of sacred leaves.
 And it wasn’t playing ball.

 I’d been up since 6am and my last meal had been breakfast.
 I’d had no access to drinking water for eight hours – and even in the middle of the night the humidity in the forest was relentless.
 Part of me was rooting for the stubborn underdog, admiring its never-say-die spirit and faultless instincts.
 But another part – the part that hadn’t slept for 22 hours – just wanted it to eat the damn leaves so I could go to bed.